remotestorage/remotestorage-widget/README.md

-# remotestorage-widget
+# remotestorage-widget [WORK IN PROGRESS]

-Template for the remote storage widget
+Provides a connect-widget as add-on library for remoteStorage.js.